riboviz/riboviz/docs/user/riboviz_outputs.md

 ## `read_lengths.tsv`

-A tsv file showing how many reads are of each length, with the majority being of 28-31 nt in length.
+A tsv file showing how many reads are of each length, with the majority being of 28-31nt in length.
 Generated by `generate_stats_figs.R` during step “Distribution of lengths of all mapped reads” using functions `CalculateReadLengths` and `WriteReadLengths` to get the length and number of reads for each gene, then calculate the total number of reads of each length.
 These functions extract the information from the h5 file.

 ```
 Length	Counts